 Marketing requires pricing discipline to control pride.
-The greed-fear cycle in Figure 1 illustrates the typical reaction to an upward trending (bullish) market.
-As prices increase grain marketers hold back deliveries in an attempt to sell at the top.
+The greed-fear cycle in Figure 1 illustrates the typical reaction to an upward trending (bullish) market followed by a price decline.
+As prices are increasing, producers tend to hold back on pricing commitments in an attempt to sell at the top.
 Once the market peaks and starts to decline, greed turns to hope that prices recover.

-Planning to Market
+Planning to market

-- Gather sources of information - When deciding to price, a variety of information sources should be used.
+When deciding to price, a variety of information sources should be used.
 Maintaining regular contact with local buyers, a cash grain broker, a commodity futures broker, and a market analyst will round out opinion to help make informed selling decisions.
 Participating in a marketing club is an excellent way of becoming aware and developing information sources.

 Know your product